brandonvu12/Discover-Last-Weekly/README.md

 # Discover-Last-Weekly
 Provide a copy of last week's Spotify Discover Weekly so you never forget!

+Currently running with `crontabs` on my macOS system to automate script weekly on Sundays.

 ## Setting up to project

 1. Clone the repository to your local machine.